 If you are required to complete any further training, this will be at your own cost.
 Fees for the College of Optometrists’ Scheme for Registration will be taken by the College.
 Please see the College’s website for an up to date list of fees.

-You will be required to successfully complete the Scheme for Registration.
+- You will be recommended to complete the Scheme for Registration.

 - Please note, if further education and training is required, the assessors will specifically identify which competencies have not been met.
 It will then be your responsibility to identify and secure a suitable provider to complete this.
 You will need to provide a proposal to the GOC for approval prior to starting the placement.
 Depending on the recommendation you may be required to pay a fee to the provider for their course.
 As the part of the process is dependent on you and the provider, we are unable to specify how long it may take to complete.